i-anubhav-anand/Object_detection-fish-_and_path_prdeiction/README.md

 # Object detection(fish) and path prediction using forecasting algorithm

+# Introduction:

+1.Trained an object detection model to identify  object.

+2.Use any open source video to track the position of the object and predict its path based on the previous points.

 # Steps:

 1.Prepare your dataset and label them in YOLO format using 'LabelImg'.
 Once done, zip all the images and their corresponding label files as images.zip.